 Frequently Asked Questions about Massage Therapy

-Here are the answers to the most commonly asked questions about massage therapy in Georgetown, Killeen, Temple, or Waco.
+Here are the answers to the most commonly asked questions about massage therapy in Copperas Cove, Georgetown, West Georgetown, Killeen, Round Rock, Temple, or Waco.
 Knowing the answers to these important questions will help you pick the best massage therapy for you.
 If we didn't cover a question you may have, give us a call and we will be more than happy to help answer your question.

 Massage is a manual therapy that releases tension and trigger points in your muscles and connective tissue.
 A trained and licensed massage therapist in Waco who has in-depth knowledge of anatomy and physiology as well as different massage techniques performs the therapy.